 - Helps drinking responsibly with KPI modeling and monitoring.

-- Drinks for you with Operational Process Intelligence with partially automated exception resolution.
+- Drinks for you with Operational Process Intelligence and partially automated exception resolution.

 - Makes the wine cheaper by reducing complexity.